Category Archives: Danish Royals

 On April 9, 1899, the infant prince was christened Christian Frederik Franz Michael Carl Valdemar Georg.
 Frederik had an astounding 21 godparents including:

-Frederik had only one sibling:
+Frederik had one sibling:

 Frederik and his brother Knud; Credit – Wikipedia, United States Library of Congress Prints and Photographs Division